microsoft/WindowsAppSDK/specs/AppNotifications/BadgeNotificationSpec/BadgeNotifications-spec.md

 Badge notification Windows SDK APIs have three main limitations:

-- They doesn't support Win32 apps, whether the app is packaged or not.
+- They don't support Win32 unpackaged apps.

 - The Badge Windows SDK APIs expect an XML payload that contains the information about the badge to pin, even though the XML is a single line of content.
 There are no APIs where developers can directly send the number or specify the glyph type.